If Rstu Is A Rhombus Find M Uts

 Before solving for m∠UTS, it’s crucial to review the properties of a rhombus.
 A rhombus is a quadrilateral with the following characteristics:

 • All four sides are congruent.
-This means that in rhombus RSTU, RS = ST = TU = UR.
+So in practice, in rhombus RSTU, RS = ST = TU = UR.

 • Opposite angles are congruent.
 In rhombus RSTU, ∠R ≅ ∠T and ∠S ≅ ∠U.

 • Consecutive angles are supplementary.
-This means that any two angles that share a side (e.g., ∠R and ∠S) add up to 180°.
+In plain terms, any two angles that share a side (e.g., ∠R and ∠S) add up to 180°.

 • Diagonals bisect each other at right angles.
 The diagonals RT and SU bisect each other at a 90-degree angle.
-Let's call the point of intersection of the diagonals point X. Therefore, ∠RXS, ∠SXT, ∠TXU, and ∠URX are all right angles.
+Let's call the point of intersection of the diagonals point X. Which means, ∠RXS, ∠SXT, ∠TXU, and ∠URX are all right angles.

 • Diagonals bisect the angles of the rhombus.
 This is a crucial property for solving this problem.
 The diagonal RT bisects ∠R and ∠T, meaning that ∠URT ≅ ∠TRS and ∠STU ≅ ∠UTR.
 Similarly, the diagonal SU bisects ∠S and ∠U, meaning ∠RSU ≅ ∠UST and ∠TUS ≅ ∠RUS.